KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ### glTF asset considerations

-The extension affects the entire glTF asset, ie all scenes, geometry, images and textures, included in a file that is using this extension.
+The extension affects the output of the entire glTF asset, all scenes and nodes, included in a file that is using this extension.
 This means that the current rendered scene shall be output using the displaymapping declared by this extension whenever the usecase is relevant, ie a realtime renderer with output to a display.

 Visualization of multiple glTF assets using this extension is supported and will produce a normative result.